HARD DRIVE RECOVERY

 WEAR + TEAR

 Using hard drives daily will wear them out and eventually cause failures.
+No matter how well you take care of your car, it’ll be time to replace it at some point, right?
+That’s the truth here.

 Roughly handling portable electronics, dropping them, or accidentally bumping into them while plugged in will cause problems over time.
+Harder impacts can cause immediate damage and mechanical failures.

 There are signs you can look for if you think your hard drive is failing, including:

-- Repetitive clicking noises coming from your computer usually means mechanical damage to your hard drive
+- Repetitive clicking noises coming from your computer usually means mechanical damage to your hard drive (do NOT continue powering up the device – you could be doing damage!)

 - A message saying Missing Operating System or the Operating System cannot be found